karahiyo/fluent-plugin-histogram/README.md

 Fluentd output plugin.

-Count up input keys, and make **histogramatic something** to help detecting hotspot problems.
+Count up input keys, and make **scalable and rough histogram** to help detecting hotspot problems.

+"Scalable rough histogram" fit for cases there are an enormous variety of keys.

+We refered ["Strauss,  O.: Rough histograms for robust statistics, Pattern Recogniti, 2000.
+Proceedings.
+15th International Conference on (Volume:2)"](http://ieeexplore.ieee.org/xpl/mostRecentIssue.jsp?punumber=7237) for "rough histogram".
+Moreover, we optimize that histogram for enormous variety of keys by fix histogram width.

-We used "histogramatic" as our output histogram is not correct count-up result about provided keys.
+Be careful, our plugin's output histogram is not correct count-up result about provided keys.
+But its can handle 25,000 records/sec inputs data, and that outputted histogram is enough to use for detecting hotspot problem.

-This plugin will do good if there are an enormous variety of keys.

 ## Examples